 (in particular for photographers), workspaces and soft drinks.

-You can turn to the Press Centre officers for
+Please contact the Press Centre officers for

 personnel to make the necessary arrangements.
 The warm-up area is open to the